cogmaster-stats/python-cogstats/basic_statistics.rst

 .. sidebar:: **Separator**

-   Although this is a 'CSV' file, which stands for 'coma separated values', the separator is ";".
+   Although this is a 'CSV' file, the separator is ";".

 |